Zeke Moore (basketball): Oklahoma City Blue (2023)

+On February 15, 2023, Moore signed with the Oklahoma City Blue.

+Scarborough Shooting Stars (2023)

+On June 9, 2023, Moore signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League, making his debut that night.

+HTV Basket (2024–2025)

+On October 30, 2024, he signed with HTV Basket of the LNB Pro B.

+Chorale de Roanne Basket (2025)

+On February 25, 2025 Moore signed with Chorale Roanne Basket of the LNB Pro B.

+JDA Dijon (2025–present)

+On August 5, 2025, he signed with JDA Dijon of the LNB Pro A.

 Professional statistics

 Personal life

 Moore was born in Chicago, Illinois and raised in Granite City, Illinois.
 His parents are Gerard and Crystal Moore.
 He has 3 siblings in which he is the oldest.
 Two sisters, Addaya who currently plays basketball at the University of Cincinnati, and Azaria.
-He also has a brother Zidane who plays for Lewis & Clark Community College.
+He also has a brother Zidane who plays for Holbæk-stenhus.
 His father played basketball for Hall of fame Coach Lou Henson at New Mexico State University.
-Zeke graduated with a degree in Education.
+Zeke graduated with a degree in education.